-As the first community in the Park to create and deliver its very own community-led action plan to help capercaillie.
-Through this process the village is helping the project learn how to successfully enable communities to take the lead.
-Using this learning the project will go on to collaborate with other communities in the Park, whilst continuing to help Carrbridge achieve its vision for capercaillie.
+As the first community in the National Park to create and deliver its very own community-led action plan to help capercaillie, the community of Carrbridge has been helping the project learn how to successfully enable communities to take the lead.
+Using this learning the project will go on to collaborate with other communities in the National Park, whilst continuing to help Carrbridge achieve its vision for capercaillie.

-Carrbridge Capercaillie Community Working Group
+Carrbridge Capercaillie Group

-Carrbridge Community Working Group meeting notes:
+Carrbridge Capercaillie Group meeting notes:

 Carrbridge Capercaillie News